Meteorological Seasons vs. Astronomical Seasons Explained

+The seasons on your wall calendar and the seasons your local forecaster talks about do not start on the same day.
 Did you know that meteorologists define seasons differently than the average person?
-The seasons you are familiar with, according to the calendar, are “astronomical,” but the seasons that your meteorologist chats about on the evening news are “meteorological.”
+The seasons you know from the calendar are “astronomical,” but the seasons your meteorologist chats about on the evening news are “meteorological.”

-For meteorologists, the seasons are defined by the months with temperatures and weather often associated with each.
+For meteorologists, the seasons are defined by the months with the temperatures and weather most often associated with each.
 Summer, for example, runs from June through August, when temperatures feel most like “summer.”
+It is a small difference on paper, but it changes when spring, summer, fall, and winter officially begin.

 - Spring – Begins March 1 (March, April, May); ends May 31.